ashtad63/Project-Prostate-Cancer-DataSet-Linear-and-Regularized-Regression/README.md

-# Project Prostate Cancer DataSet Linear and Regularized Regression
+# Project: Prostate Cancer DataSet Linear and Regularized Regression

 We are going to use Prostate Cancer data to gain some insights into what might be useful in predicting \
 log level of PSA (prostate specific antigen) for men with prostate cancer.